pamflow-org/pamflow/docs/data_exchange_format.md

 To manage data collected during PAM analyses and facilitate exchange with biodiversity repositories, we implemented a standard called **pamDP**.
 This standard was adapted from [camtrapDP](https://camtrap-dp.tdwg.org/) (Bubnicki et al., 2023), preserving as much as possible while incorporating specific requirements for PAM.
-The data is stored in 3 main csv tables:
+The data is stored in 3 main tables in `csv` format:

 * **[deployments.csv](#deployments)**: Stores metadata about each deployment, including location, time frame, and recorder details.
 * **[media.csv](#media)**: Contains information about recorded media files, such as file paths, timestamps, and technical metadata.
-* **observation.csv**: Records detected observations from media, including species identification, timestamps, and confidence scores.
+* **[observations.csv](#observations)**: Records detected observations from media, including species identification, timestamps, and confidence scores.

 ## Deployments

 | Field Name              | Description | Required | Unique | Type | Example |
 |-------------------------|-------------|----------|--------|------|---------|
 | **deploymentID**        | Unique identifier for the deployment.
 Required for tracking and referencing specific deployments. | ✅ | ✅ | `string` | DEP001 |